Ballroom Marfa invites you to join us for a free premiere of MXTX: A Cross-Border Exchange on Sunday, September 4 at the Marfa Visitor Center.

-MXTX begins with the creation of a sample library commissioned from twenty composers and twenty DJ-producers based in Mexico and Texas.
-These forty artists will create a palette of sound designed to represent each of their perspectives.
-The DJ-producers will provide beats, drops, and more, while the composers will create melodic, rhythmic, and chordal fragments to be recorded as segments and loops.
-All of these sounds will form the initial foundation of the MXTX library.
-A core group of six composers and six DJ-producers, commissioned with balanced geographical representation, will use this library to create twelve pieces of music.
+MXTX began with the creation of a sample library commissioned from twenty composers and twenty DJ-producers based in Mexico and Texas.
+These forty artists created a palette of sound designed to represent each of their perspectives.
+The DJ-producers provided beats, drops, and more, while the composers created melodic, rhythmic, and chordal fragments to be recorded as segments and loops.
+All of these sounds formed the initial foundation of the MXTX library.
+A core group of six composers and six DJ-producers, commissioned with balanced geographical representation, used this library to create twelve songs.
 Created for a mixed chamber ensemble and a DJ, the twelve works will be presented live, with premieres in Marfa, Mexico City, and Austin.

 Called “the quintessential modern composer” by the London Independent, Graham Reynolds composes and records music for film, theater and performance with collaborators ranging from Richard Linklater and Jack Black to DJ Spooky and Ballet Austin.
 His film projects include scores for Before Midnight, Bernie, and A Scanner Darkly.
 With the Golden Arm Trio, Reynolds has toured the country and released four critically acclaimed albums; he is Artistic Director of Golden Hornet Composer Laboratory, which has produced over 70 concerts by more than 60 contemporary composers.
 He is a member of the Rude Mechs theater collective, resident composer with Salvage Vanguard Theater, and received the 2016 Creative Capital Award for the Pancho Villa chamber opera.

 Golden Hornet, founded by Graham Reynolds and Peter Stopschinski, is an Austin-based nonprofit whose mission is to commission new music, foster young and emerging composers, and present adventurous works in non-traditional settings.